 Again, some say that the evolution of Slack’s brand identity from fun, silly startup to the buttoned-up billion-dollar corporation is advisable, maybe even necessary.
 Also, while there is no shortage of opinions on Slack’s new logo, everyone seems to agree on one thing: we will get used to it.

-Until then, it is telling to see what design choices currently signify ‘professional’ or ‘global conglomerate’ – the primary colours, the pinwheel-like shape, even the colder sans-serif font change.
+Until then, it is telling to see what design choices currently signify ‘professional’ or ‘global conglomerate’ – the primary colors, the pinwheel-like shape, even the colder sans-serif font change.

 The overall result is a more monolithic design landscape.
 Companies like the ones shown above are supposed to be innovative design leaders, but the visual representations they have chosen are strikingly homogenous.